Ellen, "Can we dip down to New Orleans? Have some good food, screw around in the French Quarter?"

 Ellen, "It isn't right in the Quarter, just across Canal Street, I've always heard the Windsor Court is a great place, five star thing."

 Katya doesn't bother with Hampton reservations, they'll find one with an available room.
-She calls the Windsor Court and books two nights in club level suites.
+She calls the Windsor Court and books two nights in a club level suite.

 "I see hotel website, looks nice, big room, view of city, private club bar, good restaurant.
 Harrah's Casino in the same block.
 We have never been to a casino, we will see, maybe better to go jazz club.
 Casino is everywhere and we do not anyway gamble."